iamckn/iamckn.github.io/source/_posts/2017-11-12-vpns-an-opsec-primer.markdown

 * ISP can see all destination and source IP/port info between client and the internet
 * ISP can block or filter certain types of traffic

-As can be seen, the typical internet connection places almost or the control with the ISP.
+As can be seen, the typical internet connection places almost all the control with the ISP.

 # Typical VPN connection